 Bedside clinical guidelines

 These are available from the UHNM Trust’s intranet, in the Clinicians section.
-Go to: Clinicians /Clinical Guidance /Clinical Guidelines.
+Go to: Clinicians section (accessible from the A-Z list), then click Clinical Guidance, then Clinical Guidelines and Pathways.
 A number of guideline sets are available to Keele students on specific reading lists via Keele’s virtual learning environment (KLE).

 Provided by The Bedside Clinical Guidelines Partnership.